CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 # How to write a lookup table?
 * Some helper functions (e.g. MatchTable(), LookupText()) allow the use of lookup tables to support mapping between source and target values.
 * An example is a list of source value species codes and a corresponding list of target value species names.
-* Helper functions using lookup tables will by default look for the source values in the column named "source_val".
-The LookupText() function will return the corresponding value in the specified column.
+* Helper functions using lookup tables will look for the source values in the column specified in the function call.
+The LookupText() function will return the corresponding value in the specified return column.

 Example lookup table.
 Source values for species codes in the "source_val" column are matched to their target values in the "target_sp_1"  or the "target_sp_2" column.